mraditya9003/projectx/README.md

 # projectx
-In this project all three screens code has been written in the screen folder. which has been imported by the app.tsx
+# In this project all three screens code has been written in the screen folder.
+# which has been imported by the app.tsx
+# this has been test on the ios simulator